watem-sedem/watem-sedem/_sources/watem-sedem.rst.txt

 The effect of topography on erosion is quantified in the LS-factor.
 Erosion increases as the slope length increases - quantified in the slope length factor (L), and as the slope steepness factor (S) increases.
+The effects of the L- and S-factor factors are typically evaluated together.
+In WaTEM/SEDEM model, contrary to the original RUSLE model, the LS-factor is computed by considering the two-dimensional stream flow algorithm of WaTEM/SEDEM (Desmet and Govers, 1996).
+This allows for computing concentrated erosion flow, such as rill and gully erosion.
 The algorithm (Desmet en Govers 1996) uses a DEM (Digital Elevation Model) and a parcel map and was adjusted by Takken et al. (2001) so that tillage direction is taken into account.
 The location of roads is also included: water on a road will always follow that road to the lowest point.
 Both topographical parameters are derived from a DEM (Verstraeten et al. 2002).

-The L-factor within LS stands for the total upslope slope length of a pixel and is a way of dealing with water runoff.

-The effects of the L- and S-factor factors are typically evaluated together.
-In WaTEM/SEDEM model, contrary to the original RUSLE model, the LS-factor is computed by considering the two-dimensional stream flow algorithm of WaTEM/SEDEM (Desmet and Govers, 1996).
-This allows for computing concentrated erosion flow, such as rill and gully erosion.

 Van Oost et al. (2000) showed that field parcel boundaries may have an important impact on erosion and sediment delivery at the catchment scale depending on how effective